 - Screen resistance to insects, soybean aphid and spider mites, in soybean cultivars that differ in leaf isoflavonoid level and level of susceptibility.

 - Correlate isoflavonoid content with anti-insect/mite activity and damage in soybean cultivars.

 - Recommend resistant cultivars for planting or breeding.

 - The increased knowledge of soybean cultivar resistance to soybean aphids and spider mites may allow growers to better manage these pests through selecting soybean cultivars for Ontario based on resistance and pest forecasts.

 - Understanding the correlation between isoflavonoid concentrations and herbivore resistance in soybeans may lead to improved soybean breeding insect resistance and assess new cultivars that have recently been bred for other desirable traits.

-This project examines the levels of isoflavonoids in leaves of several Ontario grown soybean cultivars to determine which compounds are most active and which cultivars are important for managing aphid and mite populations to provide an additional tool for soybean IPM.
-This project will screen resistance of several Ontario soybean cultivars from different maturity groups to the two pests by measuring plant damage as well as growth and reproduction of aphids and mites.
-Chromatographic techniques will be used for analysis of isoflavonoids in the resistant cultivars.
-Statistics will be used to correlate the biological and chemical data for isoflavonoids identified in the cultivars and the corresponding pest damage ratings.
+This project examined the levels of isoflavonoids in leaves of several Ontario grown soybean cultivars to determine which compounds are most active and which cultivars are important for managing aphid and mite populations to provide an additional tool for soybean IPM.
+The project screened resistance of several Ontario soybean cultivars from different maturity groups to the two pests by measuring plant damage as well as growth and reproduction of aphids and mites.
+Chromatographic techniques were used for analysis of isoflavonoids in the resistant cultivars.
+Statistics were then used to correlate the biological and chemical data for isoflavonoids identified in the cultivars and the corresponding pest damage ratings.
 The findings can be used by growers to select cultivars with increased herbivore resistance when early season predictions indicate conditions preferable for aphid and/or mite infestations.
 The evidence will also provide direction for breeding or metabolic engineering of specific isoflavonoids into currently registered cultivars to improve their resistance.